Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Background

 Note that line~\ref{ln:unboundedBuffer} implies that Algorithm~\ref{alg:9disCongif} does not explicitly assume that processor $p_i$ has bounded space for storing $\mathrm{SNAP}$ messages.
 In the context of self-stabilization, there must be an explicit bound on the size of all memory in use.
-We discuss how to overcome this challenge in Section~\ref{sec:aussata}.
+We discuss how to overcome this challenge in Section~\ref{sec:bounded}.

 Figure~\ref{fig:9nonBlockExec} depicts an example of Algorithm~\ref{alg:9disCongif}'s execution where a write operation is followed by a snapshot operation.
-Note that each snapshot operation will be handled separately and the communication costs of each such operation requires $\bigO(n^2)$ messages.
+Note that each snapshot operation is handled separately and the communication costs of each such operation requires $\bigO(n^2)$ messages.